amterp/stid/README.md

 *within* a time tick, we add a "random component".
 Simply put, we randomly select characters from a given alphabet.

 Using the default base-62 as an example, each appended character reduces the likelihood of collision by a factor of 62.
 If we use 5 random characters, that's `62^5 = 916,132,832` unique possibilities.
-So, for any two IDs, the odds of them colliding is 1 in 916,132,832, **assuming they were generated in the same time granularity tick!**
+So, for any two IDs generated in the same granularity tick, the odds of them colliding is 1 in 916,132,832.

 That said, be aware of the [Birthday Problem](https://en.wikipedia.org/wiki/Birthday_problem) and the [Pigeonhole](https://en.wikipedia.org/wiki/Pigeonhole_principle) principle.